 Meghan’s dark comedy short film script, An Uncomfortable Woman, was chosen as the winner of Austin Film Festival’s First Three Pages Live and her feature script, Dog For Sale, was a finalist in Austin Film Festival’s Pitch Competition.
 She recently directed and produced the film, hiring an all-women and POC cast and crew.
-She raised over $10,000 through Indiegogo to make the film, including prizes from local women-owned businesses and artists.
+She raised over $11,500 through Indiegogo and fundraising events to make the film, including prizes from local women-owned businesses and artists.
 It is currently in post-production.

 She hosts the ColdTownie Award-winning That Time of the Month, a late night show featuring an all-women lineup.
 She's also the co-founder of Slop Sandwich, a nonfiction online publication featuring embarrassing life stories.
 Her writing has appeared in Broadly, Reductress, The Toast, SundanceTV, IFC, Femsplain, and TV Without Pity.

 She appeared on VICELAND, where she consumed pizza on live television.
 She has performed at BABES FEST, BettyFest, Del Close Marathon, Diverse As Fuck Festival, and the 50th Birthday Roast of David Ross (her dad).